The Risk Of Speed

 Think Local

 For most of human history, we understood that people are not the same.
 Different people had different customs, different gods, different material habits and of course, they looked different.
 When describing the people of a foreign land, writers and storytellers would spend a lot of time describing these differences.
-Julius Caesar, in his commentaries on the the conquest of Gaul, was at his best describing the looks and dress of the Gauls.
-It not only made his tale interesting, it made a point.
+Julius Caesar, in his commentaries on the conquest of Gaul, was at his best describing the looks and dress of the p.
+It not only made his tale interesting, but it also made a point.
 The Gauls were not Romans.

 Denny was an inter-species love child.